goosst/wesite/goosstblog/content/en/docs/Heating Automation/homeautomation_alarm.md

 # Intro

-I've let a relay install during yearly maintenance of my alarm, this allows me to tell me when the alarm is turned on or off.
+I've let a relay install during yearly maintenance of my burglar alarm, this allows me to tell me when the alarm is turned on or off.
 This makes life for presence detection significantly more simple :).

 We'll use MQTT to send status of alarm to Home Assistant.